Industries and Employers

 Calling all self-starters, entrepreneurs, skilled laborers and strategic thinkers: We want you in St. Joseph.
 We’re a city offering hands-on, top technology for skilled manufacturing, healthcare, animal health and many other fields.
-We’re located alongside major interstate highways, two great universities, one top-ranked technical school, an award-winning healthcare system and so much more.
+We’re located alongside major interstate highways, a great university and community college, a top-ranked technical school, an award-winning healthcare system and so much more.
 Read on to find out why our industries and employers are proud to call St. Joseph home — and why we were named one of the fastest growing MSAs in Missouri.
 (Hey, we’re not messing around.)

 SMALL BUSINESS AND ENTREPRENEURS

 St. Joseph residents enjoy access to quality and excellence in healthcare.
 Mosaic Life Care is not only St. Joseph’s largest employer, but also demonstrates a commitment to the wellness of the local community with the newest technology and the highest level of care to patients.
-Mosaic has won the prestigious Malcolm Baldrige National Quality Award presented by Vice President Joe Biden, among many other accolades.
+Mosaic has won the prestigious Malcolm Baldrige National Quality Award, among many other accolades.
 Northwest Health Services offers healthcare, dental and mental health services across all income levels at several convenient locations.
 Behavioral and mental health is an open door at Family Guidance Center, a regional leader in the field.
 A commitment to integrated, total wellness ties our organizations, employers and healthcare educational opportunities to one shared goal.

-St Joseph is a city encouraging lifelong learning, exploration and curiosity.
+St. Joseph is a city encouraging lifelong learning, exploration and curiosity.
 From an excellent start in private or public K-12 schools to a variety of options for post-secondary education, St. Joseph claims a strategic location for accessing educational opportunities.
 Missouri Western State University is located in St. Joseph, offering many graduate and undergraduate paths.
+Metropolitan Community College now offers courses in St. Joseph.
 Our location allows for an easy to drive to a number of other colleges and universities, including Northwest Missouri State University and Benedictine College.
 Hillyard Technical School provides hands-on, skilled training across fields like surgical technology, welding, radiography and precision machine technology.
 In St. Joseph, you’ll find a day or evening class you’ll thrive in — and plenty of fellow learners who share your passion.